CocoCatWeb3-Official/Documents/CocoCat Privacy and Policy.md

 4. **User Consent**: By using this feature, you acknowledge and agree that we process your files in accordance with this privacy policy.

-We commit to continuously evaluating and improving our security measures to protect your privacy and data security.

 ### YOUR RIGHTS WITH RESPECT TO THE PROCESSING OF PERSONAL DATA